Legal Tennessee Online Betting Sites

 Despite the controversy, we expect online sports betting apps to go live sometime in 2020.
 What can sports bettors expect when the lights finally turn on?
 We’ll cover what we’ve heard in this extensive review.

-Currently in February, there are no betting apps to be found in Tennessee.
+Currently in April, there are no legal betting apps to be found in Tennessee.
 However, as sports betting is set to become legal in 2020, there’s a good chance four major sportsbooks will open up in Tennessee.

 |TN Sportsbook||Betting App||Software|